deephyper/deephyper/README.md

 Optionally, please include in your first patch a credit for yourself in the list above.

-We are friendly and welcoming of diversity on all dimensions.

 # Acknowledgements

-* U.S. Department of Energy 2018 Early Career Award funded by the Advanced Scientific Computing Research program within the DOE Office of Science (2018--)
+* U.S. Department of Energy 2018 Early Career Award funded by the Advanced Scientific Computing Research program within the DOE Office of Science (2018--Present)
-* Argonne Leadership Computing Facility (2018--)
+* Argonne Leadership Computing Facility (2018--Present)
 * SLIK-D: Scalable Machine Learning Infrastructures for Knowledge Discovery, Argonne Computing, Environment and Life Sciences Laboratory Directed Research and Development Program (2016--2018)

 # Copyright and license